Quicker services and courtesy cars for essential workers

 THE PERFECT PAIRING OF SKILLS

-Everything and everyone complements the next at Grub & Vine.
-The elegant Japanese plating is a match for the perfectly pickled, poached and char-grilled delicacies served to the beat of blues and the bustle of 40 patrons oohing and aahing over their two-, three- or four-course dinner delights.
+Every one thing complements the next at Grub & Vine.
+The elegant Japanese plating is a match for the perfectly pickled, poached and char-grilled delicacies served to the beat of blues and the bustle of 40 patrons oohing and aahing over their two-, three- or five-course dinner delights.

 BRINGING REFINED DINING TO A BISTRO SETTING

 Fine dining can be terribly fancy, sometimes perfect to a fault and, for the most part, unaffordable.
-That’s why most veer towards its more casual bistro cousin.
+That’s why many people veer towards its more casual eatery, the bistro.

 CREATING A CASUAL, REFINED DINING EXPERIENCE